 2. Hip Extension and Abduction in gravity eliminated plane:

 Performing an exercise in gravity eliminated plane is to perform the exercise with no external resistance, not even gravity.
 This is helpful when a person is severely weak, in pain and unable to perform active range against gravity.
 Below is how to perform glute exercises in gravity eliminated plane.

 Hip Extension: To perform this without the resistance of gravity, you can lie down on your side, and kick the upper leg backward with knee straight as shown in the picture below.

 Abduction: In standing kick the leg outwards as shown in the picture below.
 No bending sideways at waist allowed.
 The picture below shows the hip abduction with thera band.
 You can use one for strengthening purpose if you have a full range of motion with no pain.

 3. Hip Extension and Abduction against gravity:

-So here, gravity acts as an external force, so it is kind of resistance exercises.
+So here, gravity acts as an external force, so it is a kind of resistance exercise.

 Hip Extension: There are two ways to perform the hip extension against gravity.
 One is in standing position, kicking your leg backward as shown in the picture below.